Upgrading Gatsby to MDX from Remark

 of raw html.
 This is a huge quality of life improvement - pressing enter is a

-tags are matched.
+lot simpler than ensuring my <p> tags are matched.
 But like all abstractions,

 the simplicity comes at the cost of expressiveness.